 Caffeinated drinks dehydrate the body

 Caffeine in itself is dehydrating: it has a mild diuretic effect [8, 9].
 This means that it promotes the production of urine, meaning you lose more fluid.
 This diuretic effect is probably the reason why the myth that “coffee dehydrates you” is still around.
 To actually have a significant effect on your hydration status, you’d need to consume at least 500mg of caffeine a day – roughly 5 cups of coffee [10–12]!
-It is a fact that caffeine causes you to lose more water, but since you consume the caffeine as a beverage, you make up for it.
+It is a fact that caffeine causes you to lose more water, but since you consume caffeine in form of a beverage, you make up for it.

 In short: coffee and other caffeinated drinks will not dehydrate you, especially if you drink them in moderation.